organicmaps/organicmaps.github.io/content/faq/routing.md

 ### How to add intermediate route points?

-In route planning or routing mode you can pick point on map and tap "Add Stop" button.
+In route planning or routing mode pick a point on map and tap "Add Stop" button.
 New intermediate point would be added to the route.

 <img src="/images/faq/faq-routing-add-stop.jpg" width="400px"/>